anshravalll/Text-Editor-GNOME/README.md

 Used flatpak as a default code editor.

 GTK in my machine is built from scratch, which is the best way atleast till now.
+(Linux Manjaro)